Skip to Main Content

 Presention Help

-If so, the Speech Communication Center can help you organize and deliver a dynamic, engaging, and organized presentation.
-You can schedule a one-on-one consultation by clicking here.
+The Center for Communication Excellence can help you organize and deliver a dynamic, engaging, and organized presentation!
+You can schedule a one-on-one consultation (in-person or virtual) by clicking here.